Ramish-Amir/invonix/TAG_FEATURE_README.md

 - **Visual Indicators**: Pinned measurements have thicker lines and higher opacity
 - **Pin Management**: Use the pin/unpin button in labels or the "Clear All Pins" button in the control menu
 - **Persistent Display**: Pinned labels remain visible even when not hovering
+- **Quick Tag Changes**: Click on the measurement value in pinned labels to change the tag directly

 ### Tag Selection